 The Scottish Ministers will decide if a proposed financial contribution is considered to be fair and meaningful.

 Decision-making on applications will solely be the responsibility of Redress Scotland.
 Scheme contributors will not be able to view applications or challenge or appeal any decisions made by Redress Scotland.

-We will only be able to view the applications for the purpose of processing them, but we will not be able to challenge or appeal any decisions made by Redress Scotland.
+The Scottish Government will only be able to view the applications for the purpose of processing them, but they will not be able to challenge or appeal any decisions made by Redress Scotland.

-The Scottish Government will meet all the costs of setting up and delivering the redress scheme, the costs associated with providing support to survivors during the application process, legal costs for survivors to apply and costs associated with delivering non-financial redress, such as therapeutic support.
+The Scottish Government will initially meet all the costs of setting up and delivering the Scheme, including the costs associated with providing support to survivors during the application process, legal costs for survivors to apply and costs associated with delivering non-financial redress, such as therapeutic support.

-- fund the greater of £10,000 or one third of each individually assessed payment
+- the greater of £10,000 or one third of each individually assessed payment

 The Scottish Ministers are seeking a collective contribution from the Convention of Scottish Local Authorities (COSLA) to reflect the legacy of local government responsibility for historical child abuse in relevant care settings.

 The local government contribution will reflect the exposure of local authorities for:

 - the abuse carried out in care settings run by them or in boarded out or foster care placements arranged by them

 - the broader responsibility of local authorities for the placing of children in care